Is Passive House worth the cost?

 Homes built to the Passive House standard typically don’t contain natural gas furnaces and propane ranges because of the impact of fuel combustion on indoor air quality.
 Passive House dwellings are also more comfortable because air sealing prevents drafts, and generous amounts of insulation ensure even temperatures throughout the dwelling.

-Topics: Architectural Firms, Automation and Controls, Building Owners and Managers, Construction Firms, Energy Recovery & Heat Recovery Ventilation, Energy Saving Products, Engineering Firms, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Interiors, Multifamily / Multiunit Residential, Passive House / Passivhaus, Sustainable Communities, Technology, Urban Planning and Design, Ventilation
+Topics: Architectural Firms, Automation and Controls, Building Owners and Managers, Construction Firms, Energy Recovery & Heat Recovery Ventilation, Energy Saving Products, Engineering Firms, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Interiors, Multifamily / Multiunit Residential, Passive House / Passivhaus, Sustainable Communities, Technology, Urban Planning and Design, Ventilation

 Companies: Zehnder America